Rjoydip/node-redis-api/README.md

 # node-redis-api

 > Simple api to serve in-memory cache data using redis in node.js.
-If data found in redis then rending data from redis otherwise sending data from json.
+If data found in redis then sending data from redis otherwise sending data from json.

 ## Running Locally